 Instead of viewing this task as being lazy or lackluster in any way, Rand Fishkin believes that the success of any business idea will come down to a SWOT analysis.
 That is to say, he believes every business need to establish their strengths and weaknesses before hiring a team of individuals who can strengthen each area.

 7. Ehsan Jahandarpour – Test and learn, before trying

 Understanding the concept of growth hacking is one thing but putting it into practice is another entirely.
 Ehsan Jahandarpour continually emphasizes the importance of product research before the release of a particular product or service.
-In simple terms, this should be quite obvious, but unfortunately, the frequency of failure within every market is a testament to the fact that such advice is often ignored.
+This should be quite obvious, but unfortunately, the frequency of failure within every market is a testament to the fact that such advice is often ignored.

-While the process of testing a product can seem unimportant, this is mostly for the reason that a creator, owner or producer is caught up in the hype.
+While the process of testing a product can seem unimportant, this is the most common reason that a creator, owner or producer is caught up in the hype.
 Yes, this hype is important as Jahandarpour rightly points out, but it can also leave a person or business blinded to the reasons for which they might fail.

-In the early stages of a business concept, testing a product is essential and realistic insight is often a better way to learn the truth, than after you spend ample time and dollars putting a redundant product into the market.
+In the early stages of a business concept, testing a product is essential.
+Getting realistic insight from this process is often a better way to learn the truth, than spending ample time and dollars putting a redundant product into the market.

 8. Seth Godin – Reverse engineer the traditional marketing process

 If you read Seth Godin, you will know he writes short sentences.
 Always.
 This is how he writes.

 Short, precise, and always to the point; Seth Godin is one of the true inspirations when it comes to online marketing.
 In many ways, this is mostly for the way he manages to reverse engineer so many methods to the point where they make the original seem entirely outdated.